 But sleep deprivation can disturb the efficiency of hunger hormones.
 This causes reductions in leptin and increases in ghrelin, subsequently growing the risk of excessive food intake.

-A study published in Obesity further reiterated elevations in ghrelin levels is associated with higher calorie consumption.
-What's more, snack intake was primarily in the form of carbohydrates.
+Elevations in ghrelin levels is also linked to higher calorie consumption.
+Snack intake was primarily in the form of carbohydrates as well.

 3. Lack of sleep often disrupts brain activity.

 Aside from hormones, brain disruptions may lead to inhibitions in good decision-making.
-In a study published in Nature Communications, sleep-deprived individuals preferred high-calorie foods compared to when they were well-rested.
+In a study published in Nature Communications, sleep-deprived people preferred high-calorie foods compared to when they were well-rested.

 With the use of brain scans, researchers noticed altered activity in parts of the brain.
-Sleep-deprived individuals had lesser responses in the cortical area of the frontal lobe, the brain portion that regulates decision-making.
-They also exhibited intensive activation in the amygdala, the portion responsible regulating basic emotions.
+Those who were sleep-deprived had lesser responses in the cortical area, the brain portion that regulates decision-making.
+They also exhibited intensive activation in the amygdala, the portion responsible for regulating basic emotions.

-Such altered brain activities help researchers explain why people make more poor dietary choices and eat more when fatigued.
+Such altered brain activities help researchers explain why people make poorer dietary choices and eat more when fatigued.

-4. The effects of being overtired heightens emotional responses.
+4. The effects of being overtired heighten emotional responses.